My Travel Story: How it All Begun

 It is finally my turn to travel.

-As I type this on the plane ride from Lisbon to Rio de Janeiro, I want people to know that travel is not limited to short unfulfilled weekend trips, that it is a matter of the choices you make daily.
+As I type this on the plane ride from Lisbon to Rio de Janeiro, I want people to know that travel is not limited to short, unfulfilled weekend trips.
+I want people to know that it is possible to live a life of your dreams.
+I want people to know that it is a matter of the choices you make daily.

 I hope my journey will inform, entertain and inspire you, my friends, to leave your comfort zone and have your own trip of your life too.